nreddi2/data-science-portfolio/wage-income-north-carolina.md

 | First-line retail sales supervisors | $60,915.00 | $40,610.00 | 431 | 333 |
 | Customer service representatives | $47,107.60 | $37,056.63 | 250 | 503 |

-<div class="draft-prompt"><strong>Your writing:</strong> Compare two occupations with exact values and group counts.
-Explain why a difference within an occupation code is not automatically a comparison of identical jobs, seniority, schedules, or responsibilities.</div>
+<div class="draft-prompt"><strong>Your writing:</strong> The selected occupation codes show very different-sized differences.
+Elementary/middle school teachers: $51,777.75 men versus $49,442.68 women; 133 men's and 898 women's records; 4.5% gap.
+Driver/sales workers and truck drivers: $52,793.00 men versus $25,381.25 women; 793 men's and 106 women's records; 51.9% gap.
+It should be noted that a difference within an occupation code does not necessarily a comparison of identical jobs, schedules, or responsibilities.
+The chart doesn't show that two people in identical roles receive different pay.</div>

 ## Work-time sensitivity check